 “Prices of construction inputs increased 40.5% between February 2020 and August 2022.” – Deloitte.

-The biggest problem large E&C projects face is the danger of runaway costs and schedule overruns.
+The biggest problem large engineering and construction (E&C) projects face is the danger of runaway costs and schedule overruns.
 This becomes all the more challenging in a world of global inflation, sparked by volatility in the costs of commodities and raw materials.
 All of which mean that the prospect of gaps appearing between projected costs and actual costs becomes all the more likely.